CatalogueOfLife/general/API.md

  - name: Full name of the source database
  - abbreviatedName: Abbreviated name of the source database
- - groupName: Name in English of the group(s) treated in the database
+ - englishName: Name in English of the group(s) treated in the database
- - authorsAndEditors: Optional author(s) and editor(s) of the source database
+ - authorsOrEditors: Optional author(s) and editor(s) of the source database
  - organisation: Optional organisation which has compiled or is owning the source database
- - contactPerson: Optional contact person of the source database
- - version: Optional version number of the source database ???
+ - version: version number or date of the source database
- - releaseDate: Optional most recent release date of the source database
+ - releaseDate: date when database export has been completed for the CoL
- - abstract: Optional free text field describing the source database
+ - abstract: free text field describing the source database, project and taxonomic group
- - taxonomicCoverage
- - isNew
- - coverage
+ - taxonomicCoverage: a place of the group in CoL classification
+ - isNew: values "new in a year cycle", "updated in a year cycle"
+ - coverage: values "global", "regional"
- - completeness
+ - completeness: %
- - confidence
+ - checklistConfidence: values 1-5